fredloader/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Next, the training and the test sets were merged to a data set called "MyData1", column names were replaced with feature names and the first two columns were labeled as "subject" and "activity".

-Extractions were performed only on the mean and standard deviation for each measurement.
+Column extractions were performed only on the mean and standard deviation for each measurement.
 Columns were identified that contained "mean()" and "std()".
 The "search" measurement vector, sMeasure, was used with a "vectorized" version of grep that allowed to search for the columns we want: those with "mean()" and "std()".
 I got this idea from http://stackoverflow.com/questions/20440915/subsetting-data-frame-based-on-search-pattern-in-vector/20441800#20441800

 Upon inspection, column names with "MeanFreq()" were copied over.
 So, these columns were dropped.
 We then used descriptive activity names to name the activities in the data set ("STANDING", etc.) The ActCode (for "Activity Code") column was dropped, too, as we now have a descriptive Activity column.

+The merged dataset is now 68 columns, down from the original 563 columns.

 In order to label the data set with descriptive activity names, I searched for the following abbreviated terms and made descriptive changes: "Acc", "Mag" and "Gyro" were changed to "Acceleration", "Magnitude" and "Gyroscope"